grishinium-blockchain/grishinium/README.md

 This tool is optional and if you leave it out you can always attach to an already running `geth` instance with `geth attach`.

-#### 7. More

-More details about [running a node](https://docs.bnbchain.org/bnb-smart-chain/developers/node_operators/full_node/) and [becoming a validator](https://docs.bnbchain.org/bnb-smart-chain/validator/create-val/)

-*Note: Although some internal protective measures prevent transactions from crossing over between the main network and test network, you should always use separate accounts for play and real money.
-Unless you manually move accounts, `geth` will by default correctly separate the two networks and will not make any accounts available between them.*

 ### Configuration